alextebbs/enigma/README.md

 # Enigma

-Enigma simulator using three.js to simulate internal workings of Enigma Machine rotors.
+Enigma emulator and visualizer using three.js to simulate internal workings of Enigma Machine rotors.

+Some of the tech this project uses:

 - [Three.js](https://threejs.org/)
 - [react-three-fiber](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction)